publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.6.0] - 02 Sep 2021 =

+* Added: Add support for notifications when post is trashed/untrashed posts, #939;
+* Added: Add support for notifications when post is updated/saved, #483;
+* Added: Add support for ACF relationship fields on notifications, #924;
+* Removed: Remove the deprecated module "Roles".
+Please, use PublishPress Capabilities or other plugin for handling user roles, #925;
+* Removed: Remove the deprecated module "User Groups", #926;
+* Fixed: Stop creating unused user roles on install, #926;
+* Fixed: Fixed spacing between fields in the calendar popup, #920;
+* Fixed: Fixed PHP warning about not set configuration: duplicated_notification_threshold;

 = [3.5.1] - 30 Aug 2021 =